-On our way out we were dazzled by the gentleman that was skating fast and furious, until he fell, hit himself, and this wheel flew away downhill.
+On our way out we were dazzled by this gentleman that was skating fast and furious, until he fell, hit himself, and this wheel flew away downhill.

-I don’t affirm, nor deny, having laughed my arse off.
+I don’t confirm, nor deny, having laughed my arse off.

 We started our journey to Tocumen then, and reached right in time to begin all that I described on part two.

 Once the event finished in the night, we went to take a look around the cinta costera.
-I like a lot to see cities with skyscrapers at night, one of the best views I’ve had of the kind has been Hong Kong.
+I quite like to see cities with skyscrapers at night, one of the best views I’ve had of the kind has been Hong Kong.

 And well, Panama City that night wasn’t bad at all.

 We arrived, and after parking beside Sabrosón 7 (“Tasty 7”), we went for a walk.